 Immersion blender

 Sautรฉ for about 5 minutes or until the onions begin to become translucent.
-I like to brown the onions a bit to add even more flavor to the soup.
+Browning the onions adds so much flavor and depth, so don’t skip this step.

 Add herbs and cook one more minute, being careful not to burn the garlic.

-Sprinkle the flour over the onions and garlic, stirring well for another minute or two.
+Step 3: Sprinkle the flour over the onions and garlic, stirring well for another minute or two.
 This creates a roux, which helps thicken the soup.
-Make sure to cook the roux to remove any flour taste at the end.
+Make sure to cook the roux for several minutes to remove any flour taste at the end.

-Add in chopped tomatoes, chicken or veggie broth, salt, and pepper.
+Step 4: Add in chopped tomatoes, chicken or vegetable broth, salt, and pepper.
 Bring to a low simmer for 15 minutes.

-Do I need to peel tomatoes before making tomato soup?
+Do you have to peel tomatoes for soup?

 What can I add to tomato soup to make it taste better?

-Fresh herbs are a great way to give more depth to tomato soup.
+Fresh herbs are a great way to give more flavor to tomato soup.
 Adding cooked bacon or a dollop of sour cream enhances the flavors and adds richness.
 Something else that is delicious is adding a little bit of sugar.
-It can help balance out the acidity of the dish.
+It can help balance out the acidity of the tomatoes.

 How do you thicken tomato soup?

 You can thicken tomato soup by adding flour to the onion and oil mixture to create a roux.
-For those that are gluten-sensitive, you could substitute einkorn flour.
-Those who cannot tolerate any gluten may be able to use cornstarch to thicken the soup.
+For those who are gluten-sensitive, you could substitute einkorn flour.
+Those who cannot tolerate any gluten may be able to use cornstarch and water slurry to thicken the soup.

-Fresh tomato soup from scratch starts with tomatoes simmered with onions, garlic, and seasonings.
-Serve with fresh basil and chopped bacon for a yummy and cozy dinner or lunch.
+This homemade tomato soupย recipe starts with fresh tomatoes simmered with onions, garlic, and Italian seasoning.
+Serve it topped with fresh basil and chopped bacon for a nutritious, comforting dinner or lunch.

 Prep: 20 minutes